suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 Update 22/04/2020:
 Since Wastelanders update for Fallout 76, the "SeventySix - Voices" BA2 files does not contain xmp formats anymore, but the Skyrim fuz format.

+Update 05/01/2020:
+Made some small fixes to the script.
 -----

 Steps: